S4 method for ConservationProblem,numeric

 2. The problem (per x) is checked for potential issues.
 This step is performed to avoid issues during subsequent optimization steps.
 Note that this step can be skipped using run_checks = FALSE.
 Also, if issues are detected and you wish to proceed anyway, then useforce = TRUE ignore any detected issues.

-6. The problem is further modified for subsequent optimization.
-Specifically, the planning units selected in the newly generated solution are locked in.
-This is to ensure that all subsequent solutions will select these planning units and, in turn, build on this solution.
-Additionally, the newly generated solution is used to specify the starting solution for the subsequent optimization procedure to reduce processing time (note this is only done when using the CBC and Gurobi solvers).
+7. The problem is further modified for subsequent optimization.
+Specifically, the status of the planning units in the newly generated solution are used to set the lower bounds for the planning units in the problem.
+For problems with binary type decision variables, this step is equivalent to modifying the problem to lock in planning units that were selected by the newly generated solution.
+Additionally, the newly generated solution is used to specify the starting solution for the subsequent optimization process to reduce processing time (note this is only done when using the CBC or Gurobi solvers).

 Solution format